bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 ![AWS Cognito UserPool Domain](aws-cognito-domain.png)

-**Note**: We could have used a custom domain insteas of a Amazon Cognito domain, which requires  adding some DNS records to your DNS zone.
+**Note**: We could have used a custom domain instead of a Amazon Cognito domain, which requires  adding some DNS records to your DNS zone.

 ### Creating a Resource Server for `MyService` ###